uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * provide accounting adjustments against a specified BSAS
 * request the adjustments made to a specific property BSAS

-**From 30 November 2021 this API will be at V2.0, and V1.0 will no longer be available.**
+**From 22 March 2022, this API will be at V3.0.
+On 14 April 2022, V2.0 was deprecated and cannot be subscribed to any longer.
+However, V2.0 can still be called if the subscription was made before this status change.**

 ### CIS Deductions API
 Under the Construction Industry Scheme (CIS), contractors deduct money from a subcontractor’s payments and pass it to HM Revenue and Customs (HMRC).